-- 1 Press the key to enter the menu - 2 Scroll to the BATT menu using the ^1 or ^3 arrows - 3 Press the ® key (on the locator) or the wey (on the transmitter) to enter the BATT menu - 4 Scroll through the battery options using the 1 or 2 keys - 5 Press the key to accept your selection and return to the main menu - 6 Press the key to return to the main operation screen
+- 1 Press the key to enter the menu - 2 Scroll to the BATT menu using the 1 or 4 arrows - 3 Press the key (on the locator) or the key (on the transmitter) to enter the BATT menu - 4 Scroll through the battery options using the the 1 or 2 keys. - 5 Press the key to accept your selection and return to the main menu - 6 Press the (0) key to return to the main operation screen - 7 If you are using the optional Li-Ion battery pack, the locator will automatically select the correct battery type.